Presshaus LA believes that first impressions can be made with a piece of paper.

 More info about Christa and the Fliegenkopf Werkstatt:

 The house has been an epitome for the past few years.
 My husband and I are proud to have built our home from the ground up.
 It started as a tired 1930s bungalow and now has transformed into a one-of-a-kind parametric piece of architecture.
-We've moved half a dozen times during this build, now know plenty about construction and where to source all kinds of materials.
-Building a house is not for the faint of heart but it reaps reward and fulfillment larger than the moon.
+We've moved half a dozen times during this build and now know plenty about construction and where to source all kinds of materials.
+Building a house is not for the faint of heart, but it reaps reward and fulfillment larger than the moon.